 Thirty-three mini scenes, seventeen sculptural sets, two local languages and continually shifting roles: The Seed Eaters is a deconstructed play made with Emily Mast that explores different ideas about “The End.”
 The performance unfolds as a collection of vignettes—ranging from a scene about illness, to a disappearing moon, to the lifecycle of a swimsuit—that players select and perform, before switching roles and performing everything once again in a second language.
 The meaning of each performance is determined greatly by each group of three players.

 Inspired by the awkward and sometimes dangerous space that separates strangers, The Seed Eaters plants connections between people, to engender collusion, teamwork and blind hope, in a social and political moment when it feels like the world might be falling apart.
-The work emboldens empathy through the collective experience of endings, enacted by way of continuous new beginnings.
-As a meditation on order and hierarchy, The Seed Eaters creates and holds a space where language, objects, instructions, and participants' personalities have equal value, if only for a moment, before starting over.
+The Seed Eaters creates and holds a space where language, objects, and participants' personalities have equal value, if only for a moment, before starting over.

 Grazer Kunstverein, Austria